Cursedpotential/site/what-to-do-when-your-pdfs-are-too-big.md

 If you are using Acrobat Pro or Acrobat DC Pro then a flurry of new options open up.
 Including options to optimize the file which will reduce the file size and can also perform OCR at the same time.
 There is also options to simply further compress the file.

 **The Reduce Size feature**.
-The location of the Reduce File Size feature depends on your version of Adobe Acrobat.
 In Acrobat Pro, choose File > Save As Other > Reduced Size PDF.
-2. For “Make compatible with”, you select the version compatibility that you need.
-If you choose 8.0, anyone with Adobe Reader 8 and higher can open the file.
 OK.
 Save as a new file name (so you still have the original elsewhere).
 Check the size of the resulting file and compare to the original file.
 It should be less than half the size of the original.
 If it is small enough you are done.

 **PDF Optimizer**.
 If the file is still too large after performing Step 1 above, try the PDF Optimizer.
 In Acrobat Pro, choose File > Save As Other > Optimized PDF Go to Settings in the window that opens and select Custom, and change the Downsample to 75 ppi for both Color and Grayscale Images.
 That should substantially reduce file size.
 See image below.
 After reducing file save, open the new smaller file, and review the content to make sure formatting has not been compromised.
 Occasionally, reducing file size might alter some of the layout, format, or images.